nivilwilsonp/netflix/README.md

 A Netflix-style web application built with **React** and **Vite**.
 This project demonstrates a modern front-end setup with responsive UI, routing, and API integration for movie/TV data.Built with React ⚛️ and JavaScript

 ---
+# Disclaimer
+This project is a **fan-made clone** for educational purposes only.
+It is **not affiliated with or endorsed by Netflix**.
+All trademarks, logos, and copyrighted material belong to their respective owners.

 ## Features